ECSIM/pem-dataset1/README.md

 and power density change as a function of flows of H2/O2 and relative humidity.
 Resistance of the used equivalent circuit of fuel cell can be calculated from Impedance data.
 Thus, experimental response of the cell is obvious in the presented data, which is useful in depth analysis, simulation and material performance investigation in PEM fuel cell researches.

+For more information about MEA(Membrane Electrode Assembly) activation procedure visit [here](https://github.com/ECSIM/pem-dataset1/tree/master/MEA.md)

 ## Tests